hazelcast/hazelcast-go-client/samples/hello-world/README.md

 service and no data is actually lost.
 Naturally this is configurable, you can have as many backup copies as you feel appropriate.

+These JVMs can be anywhere so long as the network between them is fast enough.
+They could all be running on the same physical machine.
+This is easy for development but not too clever for production, as should the physical machine fail it takes every JVM offline.

 So, this is the IMDG in a nutshell.
 A group of Java processes join together to form a cluster taking an equal share of data storage and processing.
 Data is held in memory, so very fast to access.
-The storage containers are Java JVMs, so data process is handled by familiar Java classes that you can write.
+The storage containers are Java JVMs, so data processing is handled by familiar Java classes that you can write.
 Scalability and resilience are enabled by default.